Tax Preparation Help

 Accounting Periods

-You must figure taxable income on the basis of a tax year.
-A “tax year” is an annual accounting period for keeping records and reporting income and expenses.
+You must use a tax year to figure your taxable income.
+A tax year is an annual accounting period for keeping records and reporting income and expenses.
 An annual accounting period does not include a short tax year (discussed later).
-The tax years you can use are:
+You can use the following tax years:

 • A fiscal year (including a 52-53-week tax year).

 Unless you have a required tax year, you adopt a tax year by filing your first income tax return using that tax year.
-A required tax year is a tax year required under the Internal Revenue Code and the Income Tax Regulations.
-You have not adopted a tax year if you merely did any of the following.
+A required tax year is a tax year required under the Internal Revenue Code or the Income Tax Regulations.
+You cannot adopt a tax year by merely:

-• Filed an application for an extension of time to file an income tax return.
+• Filing an application for an extension of time to file an income tax return;

-• Filed an application for an employer identification number.
+• Filing an application for an employer identification number (Form SS-4); or

 This section discusses: